la2050/archive/_projects/2015/la-landfill-harmonic-orchestra.md

     for anyone interested in creating their own Orchestra and we will present that guidebook to Maestro Favio Chavez for his use with any group approaching him for help in duplicating his efforts in Paraguay.
+  Where will you be working?:
+    - 'Parks, community centers and Title 1 Schools in LA County.'
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Bring arts and music to underserved communities.
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+    - Quality improvement research
+  How will your proposal improve the following “Create” metrics?:
+    - Arts establishments per capita
+    - >-
+      Recruiting and retention rates for local higher education institutions (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?